dedupeio/dedupe/docs/index.rst

 *dedupe is a library that uses machine learning to perform de-duplication and entity resolution quickly on structured data.*

+If you're looking for the documentation for the Dedupe.io API, you can find that here: https://apidocs.dedupe.io/

 **dedupe** will help you:

 * **remove duplicate entries** from a spreadsheet of names and addresses